Ever since her childhood years growing up in Union Grove, Wis., Elizabeth R. Olszewski has known that she wanted to be a lawyer.

-Also in 2016, Ms. Olszewski tried a case that resulted in $6.6-million default judgment from a Will County judge for a man who was struck and severely injured in a hit-and-run accident.
-In the court proceeding, she called several experts who testified to her client’s injuries and damages before the judge entered judgment.
+Additionally, in 2016, Ms. Olszewski tried a case in Will County that resulted in a $6.6 million default judgment on behalf of a client who suffered severe injuries in a hit-and-run accident.
+During the proceeding, Ms. Olszewski called on several experts who testified to her client’s injuries and damages.

 This was my first time using a lawyer for my accident so I was very nervous.
 Elizabeth made the process easy and answered every question without hesitation.
 I would definitely recommend Elizabeth to anyone who is unsure about their case or just want a good trusted lawyer.

 In addition, she was a member of a legal team that obtained an $18.5-million settlement in early 2017 on behalf of a child who suffered a serious brain injury due to a delay in the diagnosis and treatment of meningitis.

 As well as the satisfaction she derives from helping people who are dealing with injuries and the effects of injuries, Ms. Olszewski also loves the intellectual challenges that come from handling and trying cases.

 “There’s always a specific legal issue that you encounter; no case is exactly like the last one,” she says.
 “Each one requires a different work up, a different strategy, and you resolve them pre-suit or post-suit or all the way to trial.
 I like the challenge of overcoming various obstacles for my clients in order to achieve justice.”

 Ms. Olszewski is active in several professional organizations and has made presentations about her trial experience at Salvi, Schostok & Pritchard.
 In 2017, she was named as a Rising Star by Illinois SuperLawyers.

 When not practicing law, she enjoys spending time with family and friends.